lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 ## Further action is needed

 This is where things will get convoluted.
-But because I know there's people who browse the web for tutorials and then copy/paste crap without even reading the actual explanations for the code, I will not write the actual code for the convoluted solutions of our current problem.
+However, since there's people who browse the web for tutorials and then copy/paste crap without even reading the actual explanations for the code, I will not write the actual code for the convoluted solutions to our current problem, just in case!.

-However, it is easy to imagine that the
+But it's easy to imagine that the
 "next step" in the evolution of our increasingly convoluted program would be to add more state and conditions to the update logic to basically, somehow, toggle the state if `Keyboard.enter` is down, unless it's just been